Py-mon/Luon/README.md

 - Typed Language
 - High Readability
-- Classless but with Instances
+- Classless but with Instances and Constructors
 - Built-in enum, overloading, fractions and more

 # Unique Features